svanderbleek/x-language-review/lrnim/review.md

 > Traced references are declared with the ref keyword, untraced references are declared with the ptr keyword.

 The example uses the `ref` keyword and is thus a traced reference which should be safe.
 It appears it is currently not.

+Let's compare with Rust, which won't let this happen at all.
+The compiler disallows uninitialized variables, meaning any use of `t` would be caught.